Are Sugar-Free Cookies Good for Diabetics?

 Look for cookies sweetened with natural alternatives like stevia, monk fruit extract, or erythritol.
 These options offer sweetness without significantly impacting blood sugar levels associated with refined sugars.

 Natural sweeteners typically have fewer calories and may offer additional health benefits, such as antioxidants found in monk fruit extract.
+Additionally, almond butter can be a healthy ingredient in sugar-free cookies, providing a rich, creamy texture along with protein and healthy fats.

 Healthy Fats